 The International Team & Research Technology

-The International Team: from UK, Seychelles, India, Sri Lanka, South Africa, Spain, Greece, Netherlands, USA, Ireland.
+From UK, Seychelles, India, Sri Lanka, South Africa, Spain, Greece, Netherlands, USA, Ireland.

 - Professor Lucy Woodall, Nekton Principal Scientist, University of Oxford, Department of Biology